Webapp.io

 Webapp.io Environment

-Give the environment a name, e.g. Webapp.io and a short name, then click Create New.
+Give the environment a name, e.g. Webapp.io and a short name, then click Save.

 Next, you can drag-and-drop the Webapp.io environment to alter its position, e.g. before Staging.